-If a faculty member receives a subpoena or is required to appear in court other than on direct University business, the time must be taken as earned personal time.
+If you receive a subpoena or are required to appear in court other than on direct University business, the time must be taken as earned PTO.

 Professional Development

 Employees are encouraged to seek out, and participate in, professional development activities each year.
 Professional development is intended to strengthen an employee's skills and attributes in their current position, prepare for a future position, or further develop areas of expertise.
 The University may sponsor a professional development activity, up to a certain dollar amount, based on funding availability and strategic priorities.